wlwl2/case-utils/README.md

 ## Motivation

+### Look at the transformations

-1) The advantage of using this package is that there are a few dependencies and the string manipulation code can be seen in a single file (index.js).
+The advantage of using this package is that there are a few dependencies and the string manipulation code can be seen in a single file (index.js).

 Understanding what the transformations do is **necessary** not just helpful.